abr-98/abr-98/README.md

 ### Hi there!!
 I am Abhijit 👋

-#### I am an undergrad student of CSE at NIT Durgapur and a Machine Learning Enthusiast
+#### I am a CSE grad from NIT Durgapur and a Machine Learning Enthusiast

 ## My Interests are: